-To the knowledge of the Company's directors and executive officers, except as set forth above, no other person owns of record or beneficially, directly or indirectly, 10% or more of the issued and outstanding Common Shares of the Company.
+To the knowledge of the Company's directors and executive officers, except as set forth above, no other person owns of record or beneficially, directly or indirectly, 10% or more of the issued and outstanding Common Shares.

-(2) Includes 592,906 Common Shares held by Borussa Holdings Inc., the controlling shareholder of Borumon Holdings Inc., and 1,589,357 Common Shares held by direct and indirect minority shareholders of Borumon Holdings Inc.
+(2) Includes 592,906 Common Shares held by Borussa Holdings Inc., the controlling shareholder of Borumon Holdings Inc., and 1,522,077 Common Shares held by direct and indirect minority shareholders of Borumon Holdings Inc.